kiwapp/kiwapp.js/README.md

 ### Notice: For use this lib you must have a config folder at the racine of your project and a kiwapp_config.js inside

-You can getup this example file inside your config folder:
+You can setup this example file inside your config folder:

 	Kiwapp.set({
 	"appParameters":{